luxeengine/luxe-docs/docs/guide/workflow.md

     Parcels are compiled into a single data file, making it easier to distribute your game content with the game.

 ### The entry parcel
 The default behaviour in luxe is that **the entry parcel is automatic**.
-You don't have to do anything for it to work, it will loads all of the assets inside of your project folder for you.
+You don't have to do anything for it to work, it will load all of the assets inside of your project folder for you.
 This allows you to focus on making your game without worrying about it.

 **For most smaller games all of your content and assets can be loaded here without any trouble**.

 !!! summary "Manually controlled parcels"
+    At the moment, you can't load parcels manually.

     For bigger games, the entry parcel is typically where you'd store a splash screen and any essentials before the game loads the rest itself.
 Your project has a `parcel` setting, which is specifically for when the game starts up.
 This parcel is loaded first, before you get control, and means that any assets in this parcel are ready when your game starts.

     From there, the game can load other parcels and assets as it needs.